ArnaudPel/CamKifu/roadmap.md

 ## BEFORE PYTHON PUBLISH:

-- make more videos, in different conditions. especially play on the first line, to test limit conditions.

 - CODE REVIEW
-    * check bugs file
-    * go through todos, do them or move to this file so they get out of the way
     * documentation
         - first read carefully [jetbrains' heads-up](https://www.jetbrains.com/pycharm/webhelp/documenting-source-code-in-pycharm.html), [pep3107](https://www.python.org/dev/peps/pep-3107/)
         - check and fix existing doc